aglassoforange/cse15Lab/May_9.md

 # I choose find as my command
 #   - name: this is an option to find a specific name or name patern.
-This is useful becuase you could use it as a filter to find the file with the keyword you want.
+This is useful because you could use it as a filter to find the file with the keyword you want.
 I find this option using ChatGPT.
 example 1:
 ```
  find . -name "*.txt"